 Declarations of interest should be completed online at https://bthft.mydeclarations.co.uk/home.
-Log in details will be emailed to staff.
+Log in details will be emailed to staff upon commencing with the Trust.
+The forgotten password tool should be used to reset the password.
+Queries on accessing the online system should be raised with the corporate governance team Conflictof.interest@bthft.nhs.uk